-The Business Platinum card costs $499 and comes with a welcome bonus of 40,000 points, while the Platinum card costs $699 and comes with a welcome bonus of 50,000 points plus the $200 annual travel credit.
+The Business Platinum Card costs $499 and comes with a welcome bonus of 75,000 points (when you charge $7,000 in purchases to your Card in your first three months of Cardmembership), while the Platinum Card costs $699 and comes with a welcome bonus of 80,000 points and the $200 annual travel credit.

-This one is dead simple: at least once per year, American Express offers a transfer bonus when you transfer your points to a program like British Airways Avios.
-The most recent transfer bonus period, where every point transferred to British Airways Avios earned a 30% bonus, ran from September until November 25, 2018.
-Just by transferring your points at the right time, 40,000 points all of a sudden become 52,000 points.
+This one is dead simple: about once per year, American Express offers a transfer bonus when you transfer your points to a program like British Airways Avios or Aeroplan.
+The most recent transfer bonus period saw every point transferred to British Airways Avios earning a 30% bonus.
+Just by transferring your points at the right time, 75,000 points all of a sudden become 97,500 points.
 As we’ll see next, that little trick is worth hundreds of dollars to you.

-As I outlined in my post on the Platinum card, I value these American Express Membership Rewards points at between two to three cents per point.
-That means that your 52,000 points are worth between $1,040 and $1,560!
+As I outlined in my post on the Platinum Card, I value these American Express Membership Rewards points at between two to three cents per point.
+That means that your 97,500 points are worth between $1,950 and $2,925!

 Why isn’t there an exact value for the points?